Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

     ![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesListWithEntries.png "[Data sources tab]")

 3. Click the data source, for which you want to map the attributes.
-    The *Map attributes* popup window is displayed.
+    The *Map attributes* pop-up window is displayed.
 In the *Destination attribute* column, a list of all EDI segment rows is displayed for which you have defined a string attribute.

     ![Data sources destination attributes](../../Assets/Screenshots/EDI/Operation/DataSourcesDestinationAttributes.png "[Data sources destination attributes]")